PaulGrini/Hornslien/project2/results2/README.md

 $ ../scripts/log_to_csv.sh 3
 $ ../scripts/log_to_csv.sh 4
 ```
-In the output csv files, Col comes before Ler (and Col comes before Tsu).
+In the output csv files, Col comes before Ler and Col comes before Tsu.
 The outputs are csv files with lines like this.
 ```
 AT1G02580.SNP3,0,0,0,94,187,172,115,208,160,0,0,0,0,0,0,86,82,82,75,67,107,0,0,0